dcppc/centillion/Readme.md

 We define the types of documents the centillion should index, and how, using what fields.
 The centillion then builds and updates a search index.
+That's all done in `centillion_search.py`.

 The centillion also provides a simple web frontend for running queries against the search index.
+That's done using a Flask server defined in `centillion.py`.

 The centillion keeps it simple.